ProjectZero4/YourDocker/readme.md

 If you have your own virtual host files for `apache` you can place them in `etc/apache2/sites-available` to have them configured on the container.

 ###### SSL Certs
-Place your SSL Certificates in `etc/apache2/ssl`
+Place your SSL Certificates in `etc/apache2/ssl` \
+_create the folder if it doesn't exist_

 ###### MySQL Database
 If you already have a `MySQL` database you can copy it to `var/lib/mysql` to have the container use that data.